tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 These tools will be at the basis of the three strategies we will present thereafter in this course:
 - Low-Carbon Strategy (Portfolio Optimization)
-- Minimum Variance with Carbon Beta (Portfolio Optimization and Factor Investing)
+- Enhanced Index with Carbon Beta (Portfolio Optimization and Factor Investing)
 - Green Factor (Factor Investing)

 We will discuss these basic tools with implementation in Python.
 In this course, we'll see how climate risks can be considered with these different approaches.